ziyaboraEsmer/lvgl_editor/README.md

 5. **Compile the project** to generate the custom C code in the editor’s preview (use the button in the top-right corner).
 6. **Edit components**: Open `button_default.xml` and make edits.
 Save the file (Ctrl+S) to update the preview.
 7. **Edit a widget**: Open `slider_box.xml` (a widget) and click "Compile Code."
 It will compile the C code alongside the widget's XML.
 Feel free to edit the C code and recompile it.
-8. **Check it all together**: Open `main_screen.xml`; now the slider box should work.
-9. **Open the [Figma project](https://www.figma.com/design/itmQpC9m5HessaOZFbYTwK/Example?node-id=0-1&t=oWqPUdcRyVYtRgAY-0)** and duplicate it.
+8. **Open the [Figma project](https://www.figma.com/design/itmQpC9m5HessaOZFbYTwK/Example?node-id=0-1&t=oWqPUdcRyVYtRgAY-0)** and duplicate it.
-10. **Play with Figma**: Modify the Figma design and use the plugin to update style properties of the components.
+9. **Play with Figma**: Modify the Figma design and use the plugin to update style properties of the components.
-11. **Try the online preview**: Commit and push your changes.
+10. **Try the online preview**: Commit and push your changes.
 Wait for the CI to run and check the online preview.
-12. **Open an issue** if you encounter problems or get stuck. 😊
+11. **Open an issue** if you encounter problems or get stuck. 😊

 ## Current Status and Future Plans